Back to school checklist

 See the Transportation section for more information

 The school cafeteria uses a computerized cash register system.
 Every student has an account with a PIN (personalized identification number).
-To access the account at mealtime, students enter their PIN on a keypad.
+To access the account at mealtime, students enter this PIN on a keypad.
 If you don't know your child's pin, ask their teacher.

 My School Bucks allows you to make prepayments on your child’s cafeteria account, view recent purchases and check balances.
 There is a $1.95 convenience fee for each transaction.